A deep dive into Zendesk Sell features and pricing (2026)

 Zendesk Sell offers a Kanban-style visual pipeline, allowing teams to see all deals at a glance and easily drag and drop opportunities between stages.
 Combined with Smart Lists, it helps organize and prioritize leads and deals based on real-time activity.

 Zendesk Sell offers AI-powered lead scoring on higher tiers to help prioritize opportunities.
-However, much of Zendesk’s broader ‘AI’ (like AI Agents) is geared more towards customer service and relies heavily on knowledge stored within Zendesk, often overlooking information scattered in other company tools.
+Additionally, Zendesk's broader 'AI' capabilities (like AI Agents) are designed to provide robust support using knowledge stored within the Zendesk ecosystem.

 Zendesk Sell offers an app marketplace with over 1,000 apps for integration with popular tools like Mailchimp, Slack, and Shopify.
 It's designed to connect with various platforms, providing flexibility in your sales workflow.

-No, the Zendesk Sell features grow significantly as you move up the pricing tiers.
-While the ‘Sell Team’ plan offers core CRM functions, higher plans like ‘Sell Professional’ and ‘Sell Enterprise’ unlock advanced features such as lead scoring, task automation, and deeper integrations.
+Zendesk Sell offers tiered plans to match different team sizes.
+While the 'Sell Team' plan offers core CRM functions, higher plans like 'Sell Professional' and 'Sell Enterprise' unlock more advanced features such as lead scoring, task automation, and deeper integrations.

 Zendesk Sell is suitable for a wide range of businesses, from small startups establishing their sales processes to larger companies seeking an intuitive CRM.
 It's particularly strong for teams already using Zendesk Support, as it creates a unified view of customer interactions.